|Campaigning Aims||| Print ||

 Mothers At Home Matter (MAHM) is run by volunteers.
-We have three core campaigning aims that, to put it simply, centre around *the child's needs *the mother's voice * a system that fails to support parents and family life.
+We have 3 core campaigning aims that, to put it simply, centre around the following:

 Read more in our leaflet.